monkeyphysics/mootools-datepicker/README.md

 - yearPicker: (*boolean*, defaults to `true`) Enable/disable yearpicker functionality.
 Makes it much easier to change years.
 - yearPerPage: (*number*, defaults to `20`) Amount of years to show in the year-picking view.
 Be aware that this may affect your layout.
 - startView: (*string*, defaults to `days`) The view that will be showed when the picker opens.
 The options are `time`, `days`, `months` and `years`
+- openLastView: (*boolean*, defaults to `false`) Opens the last opened view after the picker is opened again, instead of the `startView`
 - pickOnly: (*string*, defaults to `false`) If you just want to pick a year, month, day or time.
 The options are `time`, `days`, `months` and `years`
 - canAlwaysGoUp: (*array*, defaults to `['months', 'days']`) The views where you can click the title to go up.
 The options are `time`, `days`, `months` and `years`
 - updateAll (*boolean*, defaults to `false`) whether or not to update all inputs when selecting a date